Email MarketingAnalyticsRetention

 That number turns list size from a vanity metric into a dollar figure.
 A 50,000-subscriber list isn't "50K subscribers."
-At the aggregate rate, it's a $1.7M revenue asset.
-At the low end of our portfolio, it's a $125K asset.
+At the median rate, it's a $220K email revenue asset.
+At the high end of our portfolio, it's a $7M asset.
 Same list size.
 Completely different economics.
-Knowing where you fall — and why — is the difference between growing a list for the sake of it and growing one that actually moves the business.
+And the single biggest thing that separates them isn't how well they convert — it's how much each order is worth.

 We recently published email attribution benchmarks.
-That post covers what percentage of total revenue email drives.
-This is the companion piece — what each individual subscriber on your list is actually generating.
+That post covers what percentage of total revenue email drives (across this portfolio, a median of 31%).
+This is the companion piece — what each individual subscriber on your list is actually generating through email.

 What is revenue per subscriber?
 Revenue per subscriber is total email-attributed revenue divided by total active list size, measured over a 12-month period.
-It includes the 96.57% of subscribers who never bought.
+It includes the 95.86% of subscribers who never bought in the window.
 That's intentional — it gives you the blended value of every name on your list, buyers and non-buyers alike.
-An email subscriber worth $34.44 means the list as a whole generates that much per person, not that every individual subscriber spent $34.44.
+A subscriber worth $4.40 means the list as a whole generates that much per person through email, not that every individual subscriber spent $4.40.

 The Value of an Email Subscriber